 A building owner must keep a current building maintenance schedule.

-To see the changes to essential building maintenance and how this applies to you, read the Director's Determination- Maintenance of Essential Building Services (pdf, 208.5 KB)
+To see the changes to essential building maintenance and how this applies to you, read the Maintenance of Essential Building Services Determination (PDF, 208.5 KB)

 What types of buildings does this essential building maintenance apply to?

 This applies to all buildings, other than a stand alone house or a shed/garage.